 She’s Got Style

-During her years in the White House, Mrs. Obama did not come to play when it came to her style.
-And while she could be seen in high-end looks from Atelier Versace and Alexander McQueen, she was just as comfortable and fabulous in a casual dress from J. Crew.
-Mrs. Obama also loves supporting up and coming designers like Jason Wu.
+During her years in the White House, Obama did not come to play when it came to her style.
+While she could be seen in high-end looks from Atelier Versace and Alexander McQueen, she was just as comfortable and fabulous in a casual dress from J. Crew.
+Obama also loves supporting up-and-coming designers like Jason Wu.
 She she wore his designs to both of President Obama’s inaugural balls.

 When They Go Low, We Go High

 Barack wasn’t running for anything during the 2016 election cycle.
-But Michelle still found herself on the campaign trail.
+But Obama still found herself on the campaign trail.
 This time, she was gathering support for the Democratic Presidential nominee, Hillary Clinton.
 The campaign got ugly, as the Republican nominee (who we won’t even talk about here) had no problem hitting below the belt with his rhetoric.
-But in a speech at the 2016 Democratic National Convention, the former first lady would coin a phrase that has definitely kept me cool when people take me there, “when they go low, we go high.”
+But in a speech at the 2016 Democratic National Convention, the former First “ady would coin a phrase that has definitely kept me cool when people take me there: “When they go low, we go high.”

-In 2018, book-lovers everywhere did a happy dance when Mrs. Obama released her highly-anticipated memoir, “Becoming.”
-The book gives readers an extremely personal look inside Mrs. Obama’s childhood, how she balanced work and family and managed to raise successful daughters while the entire world was watching her every move.
+In 2018, book-lovers everywhere did a happy dance when Obama released her highly-anticipated memoir, “Becoming.”
+The book gives readers an extremely personal look inside hers childhood, how she balanced work and family and managed to raise successful daughters while the entire world was watching her every move.
 There is also an adapted version of the book for young readers.

 Breaking into Podcasting